Potato and Leek Soup

 This creamy potato and leek soup is a classic.
 You can always make it less rich by leaving out the cream or more rich with more cream (or even some buttermilk).
 Paired with a fennel and citrus salad, it's the perfect light dish to cut through the richness of the soup.

-- Chicken stock - 3 to 4 cups
+- Vegetable broth - 3 to 4 cups

 - Fennel bulb, small - 1, sliced